 - that have emotionally impacted me in some way.

 WHY MOVIES ARE IMPORTANT

 However, people are not just logical creatures.
 They have emotional reactions to things, based on their past experiences and beliefs.
-For long-term change to take place sometimes we need to be able to truly connect and bring about change on an emotional level.
+For long-term change to take place sometimes, we need to be able to truly connect and bring about change on an emotional level.

 # 20: The Conjuring (2013) – IMDb star rating: 7.5/10

 Quite simply, I have never been more scared watching a horror movie in the cinema than this one.
-I locked my arms between the arm rests so that I didn’t jump too much, and the amount of sweat I produced by the end of the movie was intense.
-The sequel is almost as good, but the scene where the mother wakes up and thinks that her kids are playing a clap-clap version of hide and seek is truly terrifying.
+I locked my arms between the armrests so that I didn’t jump too much, and the amount of sweat I produced by the end of the movie was intense.
+The sequel is almost as good, but the scene where the mother wakes up and thinks that her kids are playing a clap-clap version of hide and seek is genuinely terrifying.
 James Wan is a master of his craft, and his supernatural stuff is much better than the Saw series.

 I was tempted to include ‘Wake in Fright’, the Australian outback horror instead of this as it has a higher IMDb rating and it was an uncomfortable watch.
 However, the success of a scary movie needs to be about how scary it is, and therefore ‘The Conjuring’ is the perfect way to kickstart the list.

 # 19: The Castle (1997) – IMDb star rating: 7.7/10